Nightlife, local organizations, crisis intervention, and other prevention services

 BARS AND RESTAURANTS

 Cover charge varies by night.
 Dancing, pool tables, video games.
-Shows by female impersonators.
+Shows by drag performers.
 Men and Women, Ages: 18 & up

 18 E University Ave, Gainesville FL 32601

 (Entrance in back off of 1st Avenue)

 12332 SE Hwy 301